RTFD

 mcpo

-Exposes Model Context Protocol (MCP) tools as OpenAPI-compatible HTTP servers for integration with LLM agents and other applications.
+Exposes Model Context Protocol (MCP) tools as OpenAPI-compatible HTTP servers.